-Survey of the plant and animal phyla, genetics, evolution and the organism and its environment Laboratory phase includes study of the representative specimens of each phyla.
+Survey of the plant and animal phyla, genetics, evolution and the organism and its environment.
+Laboratory phase includes study of the representative specimens of each phyla.
 (160101)

-BIOLOGY 143 -- Anatomy and Physiology.
+BIOLOGY 143-Anatomy and Physiology.
+(3-3) Credit: 4.

-The study of the structure and function of man with respect to the major body systems.
-Body systems included are skeletal, muscular, nervous, circulatory, respiratory, digestive, excretary and reproductive.
+The study of the structure and function of man with respect to the major body system.
+Body systems included are skeletal, moscular, nervous, circulatory, respiratory, digestive, excretary and reproductive.
 (160104)

-BIOLOGY 144 - Anatomy and Physiology.
+BIOLOGY 144-Anatomy and Physiology.
 Continuation of Biology 143.
+(3-3) Credit: 4.